-The asensei youtube channel features livestream workouts from coach Eric Murray every week which are packed with insights and tips from one of rowing's all-time greats.
-In the Coaching Gold series we will highlight some of Eric's tips and insights from his Q&A sessions at the end of each workout - this time we focus on the force curve.
+The asensei youtube channel features FREE livestream workouts from coach Eric Murray every week which are packed with insights and tips from one of rowing's all-time greats.
+In the Coaching Gold series we highlight some of Eric's tips and insights from his Q&A sessions at the end of each workout - this time we focus on the force curve.

 You don't have to use the force curve religiously, but throwing it in during the odd piece is a great tool to check your rhythm and your form.

-It's not always going to look perfect and it's not always going to look smooth, so don't get hung up on it, but the smoother the curve the smoother your stroke.
+Olympic Champion Eric Murray's advice is that that your force curve is not always going to look perfect and it's not always going to look smooth, so don't get hung up on it, but the smoother the curve the smoother your stroke.
 A smooth force curve means you are using your energy the right way, so it's going to mean you are more efficient overall which ultimately means you will be able to maintain your pace for longer.
 So if you are going to do a 2k test on your erg, if you've got a jagged curve going on it might mean when you get to the last 600m you might already be cooked, but if you are nice and smooth you might only hit that with 300m (or less!) to go, meaning you gain a few seconds and that's really what this is all about.

 A smooth curve means relaxation and relaxation means speed.
 Try and get the flywheel moving in one continuous motion.